termux/termux.github.io/en/donate.md

 ### Open Collective

 Our [@opencollective](https://github.com/opencollective) account at https://opencollective.com/termux whose fiscal hosting (financial management) is done by Open Source Collective (https://www.oscollective.org).
-Recurring monthly/yearly (fiat only) and one time [contributions](https://opencollective.com/termux/contribute) are supported.
-You can pay fiat currencies with debit card, PayPal, bank transfer and can also pay with `40+` supported crypto currencies, including `BTC` and `ETH`.
+Recurring custom monthly/yearly (fiat only) and one time [contributions](https://opencollective.com/termux/contribute) are supported.
+You can pay fiat currencies with credit/debit card, PayPal, bank transfer and can also pay with `40+` supported crypto currencies, including `BTC` and `ETH`.

+### Github Sponsors

+Become our [github sponsor](https://github.com/sponsors) at https://github.com/sponsors/termux whose fiscal hosting (financial management) is done by Open Source Collective (https://www.oscollective.org).
+Recurring custom monthly and one time contributions are [supported](https://docs.github.com/en/sponsors/sponsoring-open-source-contributors/sponsoring-an-open-source-contributor).
+You can pay fiat currencies with credit/debit card or PayPal.

 ### Agnostic Apollo